stsiwo/react_redux_concept/README.md

         - alternative redux
         - less flexible
 ## HOCs, render props
-  - HOCs:
+  - HOCs: a function
+      - with render props, Hocs play a role of direct client of the component which has render props and return the component as return value.
-  - render props: function prop to render another component
+  - render props: function prop to render another component.
+     - a component which has render props holds additional functionality (cross cutting concern) and render wrapped component together.
 ## Performance
   - reconiliation: how react decide mount/umount/update component when comparing virtual dom and actual dom
   - Component and PureComponent and shouldComponentUpdate method